mobilepadawan/winemmerce/readme.md

 # winemmerce

-This is a simple Ecommerce sample to sold wines.
-It's building entirely on Vanilla JavaScript.
+This is a simple Ecommerce website to sold wines.
+It's entirely build on Vanilla JavaScript.

 ## wines.json
 The file **wines.json**, it has a sort of database with information about the wine labels.
 You can find information about the type of grape, category, time to maseration, name of label and a description about the flavor in mouth.